 How?
 First things first.
 As we mentioned, you can probably garner a lot of useful social media info based on your own social habits, but consciously keeping your finger on the pulse of social conversation (think of it as honing your social listening skills) will help you better understand how to launch your social media plan of attack to build your site traffic.

 Plus, social media is always changing and evolving, so you need to be in tune with social platforms to keep up with the most effective marketing methodology for each one.
-Don’t sweat algorithms too much, just keep learning and testing what works best for your audiences.
+So don’t sweat algorithms too much; just keep learning and testing what works best for your audiences.

 Social media channels also present a useful two-way system of accepting user feedback and gathering relevant user-generated content.